-- A SAB 8051 compatible instruction set and some additional powerful instructions needed for smart card applications - Data encryption according to single-DES and 3DES standard (single DES is out of scope of the evaluation) - Data encryption by the ACE module according to RSA standard with 512 to 2048 bits key length (key length below 1280 bit are out of scope of the evaluation) - Signature creation and verification according to ECDSA standard and key agreement according to ECDH standard with 160 - 521 bits key length (key length below 192 bit are out of scope of the evaluation) - Advanced security sensors and physical countermeasures (e.g. shielding, temperature sensor, voltage sensors, filters) - True random number generation (AIS31 compliant) - Control of access rights to the memory by the memory management unit (MMU) - Automatic error detection/correction of the NVM content (EDC, ECC) - Data encryption for all CPU external memories by the integrated Memory Encryption and Decryption (MED) - Encryption of the data transported over the bus to and from the security sensitive SFRs - Countermeasures against SPA, DPA, EMA, and DFA attacks.
+- A SAB 8051 compatible instruction set and some additional powerful instructions needed for smart card applications - Data encryption according to RSA standard with 512 to 2048 bits key length.
+Note that key lengths below 1024 bit are not included in the certificate as the key length is subject of the German national recommendations. - Signature creation and verification according to ECDSA standard and key agreement according to ECDH standard with 192 - 521 bits key length - Secure hash-algorithm SHA-2 intended to be used for signature generation, verification and generic data integrity checks.
+The use for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of this TOE. - The ACE module allowing for data encryption according to RSA standard with 512 to 2048 bits key length and EC data encryption with 192 512 bit key length - Data encryption according to single-DES and 3DES standard (single DES is out of scope of the evaluation) - Advanced security sensors and physical countermeasures (e.g. shielding, temperature sensor, voltage sensors, filters) - True random number generation (AIS31 compliant) - Control of access rights to the memory by the memory management unit (MMU) - Automatic error detection/correction of the NVM content (EDC, ECC2) - Data encryption for all CPU external memories by the integrated Memory Encryption and Decryption (MED) - Encryption of the data transported over the bus to and from the security sensitive SFRs - Countermeasures against SPA, DPA, EMA, and DFA attacks.

-In this security target the TOE is described and a summary specification is given.
+In this security target the TOE (target of evaluation) is described and a summary specification is given.
 The security environment of the TOE during its different phases of the lifecycle is defined.
 The assets are identified which have to be protected through the security policy.
 The threats against these assets are described.
 The security objectives as the objectives of the security policy are defined as well as the security requirements.
 The requirements are built up of the security functional requirements as part of the security policy and the security assurance requirements as the steps during the evaluation and certification to show the TOE meets its requirements.
 The functionality of the TOE to meet the requirements is described.